hyprsoftcorp/Webhooks/README.md

 ###  Azure App Service
 Simply deploy the Hyprsoft.Webhooks.Server.Web project to any Azure App service (only tested on Windows hosts).
 #### App Service Configuration Changes
-1. By default the webhooks server uses an in memory data store.
+1. By default the webhooks server uses an in-memory data store.
 Add an Azure SQL database connection string to use a persistent datastore.
 2. Change your api key!
 Add an app service configuration setting "ApiKey = [MyFancyNewApiKey]".
 ### Sample Code
 You'll need a reference to the Hyprsoft.Webhooks.Client Nuget.